Choose from 100s of elite activity and accommodation options.

-If you're heading to Hamburg it's probably a safe bet that you are fans of the golden amber nectar that Germany is so famed for.
+If you're heading on a Hamburg stag do it's probably a safe bet that you are fans of the golden amber nectar that Germany is so famed for.
 If Al Murray were ever to venture to Germanic pastures despite his intense national pride even he would have to give three cheers for the beers on a Hamburg stag night with its many pleasures.
 So as Al might say "Bring on the beer!" and let's take a look at the best options for a stag night Hamburg style.

-If you want to get booked up in advance and plan something special for the main man before his says a fond farewell to life as a single man then there is plenty to choose from;
+If you want to get booked up in advance and plan something special for the main man before he says a fond farewell to life as a single man then there is plenty to choose from;

 Hamburg is so much more than beer and red lights, yes, it is possibly what its most famous for (unless you're huge fans of the printing press in which case there's a whole museum, but for the sake of argument lets just suppose you're more interested in beer & babes than ink & industry) however even within the Reeperbahn there really is more than just frothy pints and floor shows.

-As well as the infamous red light district you'll find cool sandy beaches and river side bars, really trendy clubs and galleries as well as a huge selection of international cuisine dotted all around the city.
+As well as the infamous red light district you'll find cool sandy beaches and riverside bars, really trendy clubs and galleries, as well as a huge selection of international cuisine, dotted all around the city.
 But Germany is a proud nation and happy to shout about its roots and traditions which you'll find evident in the many drinking halls and more traditional Bavarian restaurants.

 In March, August and November Hamburger Dom funfair sets up covering 3km of the Dom area of Sankt Pauli.
 Beer tents, live music & good times are had as the whole city comes out to party.

-How to get there It's easily accessible by Metro (underground train).
+How to get there - It's easily accessible by Metro (underground train).
 Take the City S-Bahn line of the Hamburg S-Bahn direct to Reeperbahn Station.
 The station itself sits at the eastern end of Reeperbahn Strasse (street).

 There are floor shows, cinemas, lap dancing clubs, strip clubs, sex shops, the list goes on.
 If you can think of a way of wearing, removing, playing with, or straddling something then Hamburg has done it.

 But there's also great live music and some excellent Vaudeville theatre that really is worth checking out.
-Let's not over look the fact that The Beatles founding roots are in Hamburg and you'll find a statue dedicated to the Fab Four in Beatles-platz and visit some of the bars they played in.
+Let's not overlook the fact that The Beatles founding roots are in Hamburg and you'll find a statue dedicated to the Fab Four in Beatles-platz and visit some of the bars they played in.
 As John Lennon put it "I was born in Liverpool, but I grew up in Hamburg."

 Hamburg even has a handy beach where you can set up an impromptu BBQ and enjoy the evening air on the banks of the Elbe River.

-Yes you're going to have some Benny Hill style laughs but tread carefully.
+Yes, you're going to have some Benny Hill style laughs but tread carefully.
 If you decide to go "window shopping" so to speak to have a look at the girls who make their living in the area, laughing groups of men won't get a particularly warm welcome.
 And cameras are a real no no so use your camera phones with discretion and remember the first rule of the stag; What goes on tour stays off Facebook.